 3) Study for the CPA Exam in CO

-How to Study for the Colorado CPA Exam
+How to Study for Colorado CPA Certification

 The most difficult part of becoming a CPA in Colorado is simply studying for the exam and actually taking it.
-If you don’t dedicate yourself to a study schedule and use a CPA review course that matches your learning style, you will probably end up failing a section or two.
+Unfortunately, if you don’t dedicate yourself to a study schedule and use a CPA review course that matches your learning style, you will probably end up failing a section or two.

 Take it from me.
 It’s well worth it to get some CPA study materials.
 You will learn and remember the topics faster and remember them longer.
-It’s a total waste of time to try to study on your own.
+Alternatively, it’s a total waste of time to try to study on your own.
 Find a review course that works for you and fits your study schedule and budget.